-The director of Adult and Community Education will task the placement coordinator with preparing and assisting current and graduated students with placement services.
+The Director of Adult and Community Education will task the transitions coordinatorwith preparing and assisting current and graduated students with placement services.

-The placement coordinator will:
+The transitions coordinator will:

-Liaise with program coordinators to coordinate placement services for current/graduated students.

-Establish and develop relationships with industry-specific local employers through contacts facilitated by coordinators and participation in program advisory committee meetings.

-Post program related job opportunities on a public bulletin board.

-Post information about upcoming job fairs.

-Enable students to use the internet for job search and application processing.
+- Liaise with program coordinators to coordinate placement services forcurrent/graduated students. - Establish and develop relationships with industry-specific local employers through contacts facilitated by coordinators and participation in program advisory committeemeetings. - Post program related job opportunities on a public bulletin board. - Post information about upcoming job fairs. - Enable students to use the internet for job search and application processing.